viet34tqc/notebook/interview.md

 This method causes the browser to load each CSS file sequentially, rather than in parallel.
 Since CSS is render-blocking, by default, this is likely to affect page performance.

-## Can you explain the role of HTML tag, HTML elements, and HTML document?
+## Can you explain the role of HTML tag, HTML elements, window, and HTML document?

 HTML document is HTML file.
-When an HTML document is loaded into a web browser, it becomes a `document` object. `document` object represents the whole html document. `window.document` === `document`.
+When an HTML document is loaded into a web browser, it becomes a `document` object. `document` object represents the whole html document.

+`document` is a property of `window` object. `window.document` === `document`.
 For HTML document, `document.documentElement` returns root element (<html>)
 HTML elements are part of DOM which includes HTML opening tags, closing tags, attributes or text content HTML tags are name of HTML elements